vivid-planet/comet/.changeset/cyan-shoes-beg.md

 "@comet/admin": minor
 ---

-Update `CrudMoreActionsMenu` Design

--   remove `groupTitle` if only one action group is present
+Hide group title in `CrudMoreActionsMenu` when only one group is present